Kelimion/compress-odin/README.md

 Compress-Odin aims to implement several common compression algorithms and file formats using them in [Odin](https://github.com/odin-lang/Odin).

 ## Immediate goals
-It aims to provide the following:
+It aims to provide the following and more:
 - deflate (compress)
 - inflate (unpack)
 - gzip    (gzip stream handling)